One of the greatest things about coffee is the myriad of ways you can enjoy it, simply adjust the way you brew and the taste instantly transforms.

 So whether it’s a quick Americano or a smooth latte, try as many coffees as you can to get a true taste of the world in each and every cup.

-If you haven’t already tried our signature coffee, then be sure to try our ultimate all-rounder, Super Crema, which blends coffee from Honduras, Ethiopia, Uganda and India to create a rich, bold Southern Italian style coffee that tastes superb in a range of milky drinks and even a simple espresso.
+If you haven’t already tried our signature coffee, then be sure to try our ultimate all-rounder, Super Crema, which blends some of the finest Arabica from Honduras, Ethiopia, Uganda and India to create a rich, bold Southern Italian style coffee that tastes superb in a range of milky drinks and even a simple espresso.

 For those that prefer a quality single origin, then the Colombian COSURCA Arabica could be right up your street (not literally of course!), with a light, citrusy, medium-bodied flavour that makes it ideal for Americanos and espresso.